roysubs/custom_bash/README.md

 The `~` directory maps to `%localappdata%\lxss\home` (or `%localappdata%\lxss\root` for root) and not to `%userprofile%`
 `\\wsl$` does not display in `net share` but you can type it into explorer and navigate there, and pin to 'Quick access'
 Typing `dir \\wsl$` from DOS/PowerShell fails; you have to use the distro name, e.g. `dir \\wsl$\Ubuntu-20.04`

+**WSL Console Notes**
+To use **Ctrl+Shift+C / Ctrl+Shift+V** for Copy/Paste operations in the console, need to enable the "Use Ctrl+Shift+C/V as Copy/Paste" option in the Console “Options” properties page (done this way to ensure not breaking any existing behaviors).

 # Using WSL with PowerShell, or Windows Apps in WSL